-The Rep set of adjustable dumbbells are made with solid cast iron plates, fully knurled straight handles, and spin-lock star collars.
-They give off that old school bodybuilding vibe.
+The Rep set of adjustable dumbbells is made with solid cast iron plates, fully knurled straight handles, and spin-lock star collars.
+They give off that old-school bodybuilding vibe.
 The iron plates make them incredibly compact, perfect for those with very limited space.
 Some lifters prefer compact weights so they don't have to fiddle around finding a good balance point during a lift.

 Compared to others, they are very well-priced.
 One thing I don't like about this product is only the 40 pounds set comes with two dumbbell handles.
 The 52.5 pounds set only comes with one.
 If you're looking to use two at a time this would mean having to buy the 52.5 pounds twice.
 Seems odd considering the 40 pounds set comes with two.
 Saying this, the price is so good it doesn't become a cost issue.

 - Range: 5 - 40 pounds (Available up to 52.5 and 92.5 pounds with upgrades)

 - Two handles only available in the 40-pound set